CharlesAHunt/range-tree-map/README.md

 ## Release History

+* 0.3.0
+    * Complete putCoalesce - First release with full functionality
+* 0.2.3
+    * Fix put to create discreet ranges, refactor putCoalesce which still needs to be completed
 * 0.2.2
     * Fix bug with intersection which reverses the result lower and upper bound in the RangeKey
 * 0.2.1